raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

 ## Controlling how it looks

+The code that describes what a website looks like is called **CSS**.

 - Look at the tabs in the code panel and go to the file **styles.css** by clicking on the tab with that name.

- **CSS** is the code that describes what a website looks like.

 The file contains the following text:

    ```css
    body {